irmen/prog8/examples/cx16/zsmkit/README.txt

 It shows some other features such as callbacks and pausing as well.
-The way the zsmkit blob is embedded into the program is done by telling prog8 that the 'main' block of the program has to start at $0830, and the very first command in that block is not the usual 'start' subroutine but a %asmbinary command to load and embed the zsmkit blob right there and then.
+The way the zsmkit blob is embedded into the program is done by telling prog8 that the 'main' block of the program has to start at $0830, and the very first command in that block is not the usual 'start' subroutine but an %asmbinary command to load and embed the zsmkit blob right there and then.